What is "edlah"?

 It is my mission to keep preschool education hands-on and fun, yet inexpensive.

-The supplies I use are things you already have around your home or school.
-If you happen to not have something they are all inexpensive and easy to find.
+Most of the supplies I use are things you already have around your home or classroom.
+If you happen to not have something, it will be inexpensive and easy to find.
 All of the books I use and recommend in my lesson plans can be easily purchased at your favorite bookstore, online, or just do what I do and check them out at your local public library.
-I'm all about keeping this curriculum affordable.
+I'm all about keeping this curriculum as affordable as possible.

 Edlah has come a long way since it started.
 I have huge plans for even more fabulous resources in the future.
 Edlah is growing fast!
 Thank you for your support and your amazing feedback!
 It means the world to me!

 How did edlah get started?